Services and Resources

 The Portland Bureau of Transportation (PBOT) throught the Portland in the Streets program issues permits to place combined publication boxes in Portland's street space.
 Combined publication boxes display several publications (newspapers, magazines, etc.) in one location.

-We can offer up to 75% scholarship assistance to gardeners with limited incomes.
+We offer up to 75% scholarship assistance to gardeners with limited incomes.

 If you have a project that benefits your community and the environment, you can apply for a Community Watershed Stewardship Program (CWSP) grant of up to $12,000.
 The two-page pre-application for projects is due by 4 p.m. on the first Friday of February each year.

-The Down Payment Assistance Loan is designed with favorable terms to help first-time homebuyers purchase a home in Portland’s Interstate Corridor and Lents Town Center Urban Renewal Areas.
-The Down Payment Assistance Loan is a second mortgage loan funded by the Portland Housing Bureau.
+The Down Payment Assistance Loan is designed with favorable terms to help first-time homebuyers purchase a home within the city limits of Portland.
+The Down Payment Assistance Loan is a second mortgage loan funded by the Portland Housing Bureau (PHB).

-Applications for exemption, waiver, and free assessments for new construction or other special circumstances
+Application for exemptions for new construction or other special circumstances.

 The Home Repair Loan Program provides a 0% interest loan to help eligible homeowners with low and moderate incomes make improvements and upgrades to continue living safely in their homes.
 How to apply.